coworkbuffalo/coworkbuffalo.github.com/agreement/index.markdown

 ### What is this?

 This is our Member Agreement, or basically, what members of CoworkBuffalo agree to when they use our space.
 It's both a legal document and goes over some of the finicky ground rules we've learned.
+This document is based off [IndyHall](https://members.indyhall.org/agreement)'s.
 Last revised: January 8, 2014

 ### **The Member Agreement**